 It is important for the director and the postulant to stay open in this process even if they think they know what is best.
 We seek in this process an openness to paying attention to what the Holy Spirit is saying.
 Discernment is aided when we do not care as much about our external states of life, but utilize whatever state we are in as a means to realize our God’s leading.

-The rule of life, rooted in both Benedictine & Ignatian spirituality, consists of commitments of interiority, solidarity, and hospitality.
+The rule of life for The Order of Sustainable Faith is rooted in both Benedictine & Ignatian spirituality and consists of commitments of interiority, solidarity, and hospitality.
 These commitments are meant to be adaptable in order to serve both in the work of discernment and formation.
-Since everything in the world is to help us move toward our well-being, if a particular commitment helps obtain that goal—keep doing it; if it doesn’t, we adapt it in such a way that it does help.
+Since everything in the world is to help us move toward our well-being, if a particular commitment helps obtain that goal— we keep doing it; if it doesn’t, we adapt it in such a way that it does help.

 Interiority: Disciplines (commitments) of interiority are meant to prepare the postulant to receive God and others in their daily life.